Hunan: History

 Hunan's primeval forests were first occupied by the ancestors of the modern Miao, Tujia, Dong and Yao peoples.
 The province entered written Chinese history around 350 BC, when it became part of the Zhou dynasty.
 After Qin conquered the Chu in 278 BC, the region came under the control of Qin, and then the Changsha Kingdom during the Han dynasty.
 At this time, and for hundreds of years thereafter, the province was a magnet for settlement of Han Chinese from the north, who displaced and assimilated the original indigenous inhabitants, cleared forests and began farming rice in the valleys and plains.
 The agricultural colonization of the lowlands was carried out in part by the Han people, who managed river dikes to protect farmland from floods.
 To this day, many of Hunan's small villages are named after Han families who settled there.
 Migration from the north was especially prevalent during the Eastern Jin dynasty, Sixteen Kingdoms and the Northern and Southern dynasties periods, when the north was mostly ruled by non-Han ethnic groups (Five Barbarians) and in perpetual disorder.

 During the Five Dynasties and Ten Kingdoms period, Hunan was home to its own independent regime, Ma Chu.
+Han migration from the North continued under subsequent dynasties, with migrants fleeing from the invasions of the Yuan dynasty (Mongols).
+The Red Turban Rebellions against the Yuan dynasty first rose up in Hunan in the 14th century.

 Hunan and Hubei became a part of the province of Huguang until the Qing dynasty.
 Hunan province was created in 1664 from Huguang and renamed in 1723.
+Hunan was regarded by early travelers as the "most conservative and virulently hostile to outsiders" yet was struck by the "keenness and stubborn deposition of the people".
+Prince Gong, the Qing Prince Regent called the people of Hunan "turbulent and pugnacious".
+During Griffith John's arrival at Hunan, he was stoned by a mob and as early as the 18th century, the Jesuits in China regarded Hunan as the "most impenetrable part" of China, a place "where persecution is most to be feared".

 Hunan became an important communications center due to its position on the Yangzi River.
 It was an important centre of scholarly activity and Confucian thought, particularly in the Yuelu Academy in Changsha.
 It was also on the Imperial Highway between northern and southern China.
 The land produced grain so abundantly that it fed many parts of China with its surpluses.
 The population continued to climb until, by the 19th century, Hunan became overcrowded and prone to peasant uprisings.
 Some of the uprisings, such as the ten-year Miao Rebellion of 1795–1806, were caused by ethnic tensions.
 The Taiping Rebellion began in Guangxi Province in 1850, then spread into Hunan and further eastward along the Yangzi River valley.
 A Hunanese army (Xiang Army) under Zeng Guofan marched into Nanjing to put down the uprising in 1864.